sheldonucr/ucr-eecs168-lab/lab3/README.md

 _**Fig. 22.
 Ring Oscillator Symbol**_

-Now create a new schematic to use as a testbench for the ring oscillator by going to `New -> CellView` from the Custom Designer Console and setup the options as shown in Fig.23 below.
+Now create a new schematic to use as a testbench for the ring oscillator by going to `New -> CellView` from the Custom Compiler Console and setup the options as shown in Fig.23 below.
 The setup is as follows:

 - Library: mylibrary
 - Cell Name: ringOscillator_testbench